Abderrahmane55/ellaouzi_abderrahmane_JEE/hospital/README.md

-# Activité N°2 part 2 : Use case JPA, Hibernate Spring Data, One To Many, One To One
+             Activité Nnumero 2 part : Use case JPA, Hibernate Spring Data, One To Many, One To One

-### Architecture du projet :
+ Architecture du projet :

 ![Login](https://github.com/HousnaAghzer/All-Ressources-/blob/master/45.png)